 Now that sustainable palm oil products are becoming more popular and widely available, it’s time to evaluate whether they are actually making a difference in the world.

 You might have heard about palm oil: how it’s an evil source of human suffering, how it’s destroying rainforests.
-This ingredient is in everything from margarine and chocolate to shampoo and lipstick, so it’s kind of hard to avoid.
+This unique type of vegetable oil is in everything from margarine and chocolate to shampoo and lipstick, so it’s kind of hard to avoid.
 The real problem, though, is not palm oil itself, but rather how we get it.

-Most palm oil producers have used unethical practices such as burning and clearing forests that are often home to endangered species.
+Most palm oil producers have used unethical practices, including burning and clearing forests, in regions such as Indonesia and Malaysia, which are often home to endangered species.
 The manufacturing has involved abusive labor conditions and the disruption of local communities.
 Palm oil is bountiful and cheap to make, so there’s little incentive for companies to rely on alternatives such as coconut oil.

 Because of these issues, in 2001 the World Wildlife Fund [WWF] began developing the Roundtable on Sustainable Palm Oil [RSPO].
-The organization built a system that encouraged and incentivized palm oil producers to adopt practices that were ethical but still profitable.
+The organization built a system that encouraged and incentivized palm oil producers and supply chains to adopt practices that were ethical but still profitable.

 To become RSPO members and declare that their palm oil is certified sustainable, companies need to prove they are not destroying the environment or negatively impacting nearby residents and farmers.
 Typically brands’ motivations are to avoid negative PR and appeal to conscientious consumers.

 Since the formal establishment of the RSPO in 2004, roughly 21% of palm oil has become RSPO-certified sustainable, according to Palm Done Right Marketing Director Monique van Wijnbergen.
 About a decade ago that ratio was at only 3%.